Blog

 Who is exempt from workers' compensation in Texas?

-Texas is unique in that workers' compensation insurance is not mandatory for most private employers — Texas employers may legally choose to opt out of the workers' comp system and become "non-subscribers."
-Employers who do subscribe to workers' comp must cover all employees unless a specific statutory exemption applies.
-Categories commonly exempt or excluded include independent contractors (as opposed to employees), certain domestic workers, some agricultural workers, and family members of sole proprietors under specific conditions.
+Texas is unique in that workers' compensation insurance is not mandatory for most private employers.
+Categories commonly exempt or excluded include independent contractors, certain domestic workers, some agricultural workers, and family members of sole proprietors under specific conditions.
 If you are unsure whether your employer's Old Republic policy covers your injury, the Texas Department of Insurance and a workers' comp attorney can clarify your coverage status.

-Can a family member or employer choose the home health agency under workers' comp in Texas?
+Can an injured worker request a specific home health agency under Old Republic workers' comp in Texas?

 In Texas workers' comp, the injured worker generally has the right to choose their treating physician from the carrier's network, and that physician's plan of care drives home health referrals.
-For home health services, the workers' comp carrier or nurse case manager may suggest a provider, but the injured worker can request a specific Joint Commission Accredited agency like BrightStar Care of Burleson.
-Carriers often accommodate these requests when the agency meets their quality and credentialing standards.
+For home health services, the injured worker can request a specific Joint Commission Accredited agency.
+Carriers including Old Republic often accommodate these requests when the agency meets their quality and credentialing standards.

 What documentation does BrightStar Care need to start Old Republic workers' comp home health services?

-To initiate home health services under an Old Republic workers' comp claim, BrightStar Care of Burleson typically needs: the claim number, the name and contact information of the assigned adjuster or nurse case manager, the treating physician's plan of care or a referral order, and any authorization number provided by Old Republic.
-Our intake team handles the coordination from there — you do not need to navigate the insurance process alone.
+To initiate home health services under an Old Republic workers' comp claim, our intake team typically needs the claim number, the name and contact information of the assigned adjuster or nurse case manager, the treating physician's plan of care or a referral order, and any authorization number provided by Old Republic.
+You do not need to navigate the insurance process alone — our team handles coordination from there.

 Does Old Republic workers' comp cover 24-hour or live-in home care in Texas?

-To learn more about Old Republic workers' comp home health care in SW Fort Worth and Burleson, or to initiate a referral for an injured worker, contact BrightStar Care of Burleson today.
-We are available 24 hours a day, seven days a week, and a clinical team member can typically conduct an in-home assessment within 24 to 48 hours of authorization.
+To learn more about Old Republic workers comp home health care in SW Fort Worth and Burleson, or to initiate a referral for an injured worker, contact us today.
+We are available 24 hours a day, seven days a week.
+A clinical team member can typically conduct an in-home assessment within 24 to 48 hours of authorization.
 There are no contracts required.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.